Salvatore Fisichella: 2000s

 In Johnstown (Pittsburgh, U.S.A.), Fisichella received a welcome in the awaited annual concerto-festival at the Pasquarilla Center.
 2000 continued with performances of Macbeth at the Teatro Massimo in Catania, Madame Butterfly at the Puccini Festival, and a production of La bohème at the Den Norske Opera in Oslo.

 Fisichella opened the new millennium with two concerts in Beijing, one on New Year's Eve, the other on New Year's Day.
 On this occasion, he had the honour of being the only European singer invited to perform with the three largest choirs and orchestras of China.
 During the Anno Belliano celebrations, he was a contributor together with Lucia Aliberti and Roberto Frontali in Teatro Massimo Bellini's production of Il pirata in Catania.

 Between 2001 and 2005, the tenor performed various operas, concerts & recitals around Europe.
 In 2001, he performed Rigoletto in both the Opera Gala at the Stadttheater, St. Gallen, and also at the Festival of Openair Solothurn.
 In October, the tenor went on to give four performances of Tosca in Ooppera in Helsinki and sang Capuleti ei Montecchi at the Den Norske Opera in Oslo.
 In November, he gave two performances of I puritani in a Bellinianino Concert at the Grand Theatre, Łódź, La bohème and Madama Butterfly at the Hungarian State Opera House's Puccini Festival together with Ilona Tokody and Tamas Busa.

 In 2002, Fisichella taught at the 5th International Vocal Masterslass held in Akademia Muzyczna in Gdańsk.
 He also gave several performances in the Galakonzert at the Baltic Opera Theater and the Festival of Openair Solothurn, in the months of May and July respectively.
 Also in 2002, he staged a concert at the Opera in Minsk.

 He was once again in the Openair Solothurn in July 2003 playing Rigoletto and Faust.
-In August, he participated in the Concert Vocale held in the Noto Music Festival.
+In August, he participated in the Concert Vocale held in the Noto Music Festival; in this year he was also awarded with Beniamino Gigli Prize.

 In the months of March, April and May 2004, he was contracted to play as Pollione in Norma, together with Gabriella Morigi, Riikka Rantanen, Serena Farnocchia, Ilkka Vihavainen and Hannu Forsberg.
 This was directed by the soprano Renata Scotto and conducted by Alberto Hold-Garrido.
 In September, he staged a Lirico Concert together with the soprano Chiara Taigi in Berne Theatre.

 In July 2005, he was seen playing Faust, together with Svetozar Rangelov and Tsvetana Bandalovska at the Openair Solothurn, with Nayden Todorov as conductor.
 Also in July, Fisichella rendered a Concert Lirico, conducted by Giorgio Croci at the National Opera and Ballet (Sofia).